 Your student may be photographed or otherwise included in news shared by the district or media, unless you direct otherwise.
 A parent who does not want their student included in school, district, or media news without prior written consent must notify the district in writing after enrolling in the Dysart Unified School District.
-Please contact the local school for the opt-out form.
-If the District does not receive this notification, it will be assumed that your permission is given to include your student in school, district or media news.
+Please contact the school for the opt-out form.
+If the District does not receive this notification from you within the prescribed time, it will be assumed that your permission is given to include your student in school, district or media news.